Quantum dimer models emerging from large-spin ultracold atoms: Introduction

 There have been previous proposals to observe related physics in cold atom experiments, including crystallized dimer phases \cite{Demler2002,Yip2003,Imambekov2003,Zhou2006,Eckert2007}, resonating plaquette phases \cite{Chen2005,Xu2008,Szirmai2011}, and dimer liquid phases \cite{Hermele2009,Chan2012,Sinkovicz2013,Song2013,Rutkowski2016}---all hallmarks of the quantum dimer model.
 However, these studies were generally based on different mechanisms, and did not exploit mappings of their systems onto quantum dimer models.
+Additionally, Ising models can be implemented in cold atoms, and such models may be mapped onto dimer models \cite{kasteleyn}.

-Here, we explicitly show that quantum dimer models describe the effective low-energy interactions of large-spin Mott insulating atoms in a unit-filled optical lattice, when the effective nearest-neighbor interactions are dominated by scattering processes through the spin-singlet channel.
-In the simplest case, we find the columnar dimer state on the square lattice and the $\sqrt{12}\times\sqrt{12}$ plaquette phase on the triangular lattice as in Ref. \cite{Ralko2005} and \cite{Leung1996}.
-The ground states for the 2D square and 3D cubic lattices are in general a matter of contention \cite{Banerjee2014,Sachdev1989,Leung1996}, which an experimental realization of our proposal could resolve.
-Furthermore, we present protocols to detect both dimer crystal phases and dimer liquid phases using quantum gas microscopy and photoassociation.
-We explain how to further tune parameters to explore phase space where a dimer liquid phase may be stabilized.\\
+This paper is organized as follows.
+In Sec.~\ref{sec: microscopic model} we present the system we study, and its microscopic Hamiltonian.
+In Sec.~\ref{sec: OFR} we describe our proposal to tune the interactions.
+In Sec.~\ref{sec: model derivation} we present the effective model describing our system.
+In Sec.~\ref{results} we numerically find the eigenstates of this model, and describe their properties.
+In Sec.~\ref{largef} we explore the large $f$ limit, mapping our system onto more traditional dimer models in Sec.~\ref{rkm}, showing how to tune parameters in Sec.~\ref{tune}, and describing the phases of this model in Sec.~\ref{sec: phases}.
+In Sec.~\ref{sec: detection} we propose a method to observe these phases.